Thesephi/vscodesimplegitignore/README.md

-Put a boilerplate `.gitignore` file into your current workspace home folder
+# Put a boilerplate `.gitignore` file into your current workspace home folder

-# Please be alert: currently this only works for Mac users

 ## Features